haskell/cabal/doc/setup-commands.rst

     built; this identifier is passed on to GHC and serves as the basis for linker symbols and the ``id`` field in a ``ghc-pkg`` registration.
-When a package has multiple components, the actual component identifiers are derived off of this identifier (e.g., an internal library ``foo`` from package ``p-0.1-abcd`` will get the identifier ``p-0.1-abcd-foo``.
+When a package has multiple components, the actual component identifiers are derived off of this identifier.
+E.g., an internal library ``foo`` from package ``p-0.1-abcd`` will get the identifier ``p-0.1-abcd-foo``.